-Concurrent enrollment for degree purposes in more than one graduate program is permitted only with the approval of Directors of Graduate Studies in the programs and the Dean of the Graduate School.
-No more than nine hours of coursework may be common to concurrent degree programs. http://gradschool.uky.edu/ sites/gradschool.ukv.edu/files/Forms/StudentForms/Concurrent_Masters_Doctoral.pdf.
+Concurrent enrollment for degree purposes in more than one graduate program is permitted with the approval of Directors of Graduate Studies in the programs and the Dean of the Graduate School.
+No more than nine hours of coursework may be common to concurrent degree programs. http://gradschool.uky.edu/sites/gradschool.uky.edu/files/Forms/StudentForms/Concurrent_Masters_Doctoral.pdf.

-Subsequent to the receipt of a doctoral degree, a student is not eligible to receive a master's degree based on the work which led to the doctorate.
+Subsequent to the receipt of a doctoral degree, a student is not eligible to receive a master's degree based on the work which led to the doctorate, unless an en-passant master's program has been approved.